S/Sgt. Joseph John Hrupcho

 Three weeks after the end of the war, a international group of soldiers reached the camp.
 They organized the prisoners for transport by train to Nagasaki.
 There they were deloused, showered and given new clothing.
 After this was done, they were boarded onto a British ship and taken to Manila in the Philippines.
 Joe spent a couple of weeks in a Red Cross camp and then was sent home by ship.

-Joe arrived in the United States on October 21, 1945.
-This was exactly four years to the day that he had left for the Philippine Islands.
-Upon returning home, he learned that he was only one of ten survivors of the original 39 men who had left Port Clinton in the fall of 1940 for Ft.
+Joe arrived in the United States on the Dutch ship, S.S.
+Klipfontein, at Seattle, Washington on October 28, 1945.
+This was almost four years to the day that he had left the United States for the Philippine Islands.
+Upon returning home, he learned that he was one of ten survivors, from the 39 National Guardsmen, who had left Port Clinton in the fall of 1940 for Ft.
 Knox.

 Joe would marry Gertrude Collins, the widow of his friend Capt.
 Harold Collins.
 He raised Capt.
 Collin's daughter as his own, and with his wife had two more children.

 After his wife passed away, Joseph resided in North Carolina with his younger daughter.
 He was one of the last two surviving National Guard members of C Company.
 Joseph Hrupcho passed away on October 16, 2010, in North Carolina.
 He was buried at Riverview Cemetery in Port Clinton, Ohio.